-District 165 moved, and District 19 seconded that the Governing Board Meeting in August which primarily focuses on the budget be held on Wednesday August 15th, 2018.
+District 154 moved, and District 36 seconded that the Governing Board Meeting in August which primarily focuses on the budget be held on Wednesday August 14th, 2019.
 On a voice vote the motion passed unanimously.

-Executive Director's Report: Dr. Burns gave an update on the current FY18 Budget, as well as an update on current SEDOM goals and spoke briefly on the state of the SEDOM building and upcoming maintenance to the pool and parking lot.
-Dr. Burns gave a summary of the Focused Dialogue meeting that was held on 1-25-18 and summarized the recent FY 19 Needs Assessment and spoke about synthesizing this information in terms of next steps and the future direction of SEDOM.
+Executive Director's Report: Dr. Burns gave an update on the current FY19 Budget, as well as an update on current SEDOM goals and spoke briefly on the state of the SEDOM building and upcoming maintenance.
+Dr. Burns gave a summary of the FY 20 Needs Assessment and spoke about synthesizing this information in terms of next steps and the future direction of SEDOM.
+Dr. Burns discussed the changing nature of special education finance and accountability and how these changes will need to be continuously monitored to be responsive to member district needs.
+Dr. Burns specifically spoke about the FY 20 IDEA Grant changes and why the cooperative pursued an extension as well as multiple sources of data showing a greater need for off campus early childhood and elementary special education program options and what steps would be necessary if the cooperative every pursued this form of direct service again.